01 Aug Human vs Synthetic Hormones

-Progestins are chemically similar to progesterone, but different enough to have some dramatic side effects.
+Progestins are chemically similar to progesterone but different enough to have some dramatic side effects.
 Natural, micronized progesterone has fewer reactions than MPA.
-The only major problem attributed to the natural form drowsiness is dose related.
+The only major problem attributed to the natural form of drowsiness is dose-related.
 This is easily corrected by adjusting the dose downward until anesthesia ceases and positive results remain.

-The synethetic analogs of conjugated estrogen are also converted to estrone.
+The synthetic analogs of conjugated estrogen are also converted to estrone.

 Though not obtainable from most retail pharmacies, these hormone formulations can be made for you by a compounding pharmacy.
 1+ uses pure, micronized progesterone, estrogen, and testosterone, these compounds these hormones into a variety of dosage forms according to your doctor’s prescription.